When I began my company 6 years ago, I had people in my corner who were rooting for my success.

 Understand this: in business, there is NO perfect formula for entrepreneurship.

-If they did, they would be on the other side of the table.
+They would be on the other side of the table if they did.